AndrewM1130/EM-Algorithm/EM-Report.md

 abline(h=graphC$tau, col="blue", lwd=3, lty=2)

 legend(x = "topright",          # Position
-       legend = c("5% Censored", "20% Censored", "40% Censored", "60% Censored"),  # Legend texts
+       legend = c("5% Censored", "20% Censored",
+                  "40% Censored", "60% Censored"),  # Legend texts
-       lty = c(1),           # Line types
+       lty = 1,           # Line types
-       col = c('brown','red','green','brown'),  # Line colors
+       col = c('red','green','black','brown'),  # Line colors
        lwd = 2)                 # Line width
 ```

 ![](EM-Report_files/figure-latex/unnamed-chunk-14-1.pdf)<!-- -->

-$\rightarrow$ From the plot above, we can conclude that higher levels of censorship result in larger errors for our parameters.
+$\rightarrow$ From the plot above, we can confirm our intuition that higher levels of censorship result in larger errors for our parameters.
+Surprisingly, note that our error does not seem to increase linearly with percentage of missing data - when we censor above 50% of the data points, we halve the sample size; thus, the consequences of further missing data is not as large as when compared to a fully observable dataset.

 # Comparisons